-Services are provided in early childhood programs, schools, ARC Industries Sheltered Workshops, and in a variety of other settings where support is needed.
+Services are provided or supported in early childhood programs, schools, ARC Industries Sheltered Workshops, and in a variety of other settings where support is needed.
 Similar to public schools, most services are provided at no cost and are supported by local, state and federal funds.
 Services are provided to residents of Franklin County who meet the eligibility requirements.

 The Franklin County Board of Developmental Disabilities is:

 - a school system collaborating with all sixteen school districts in Franklin County

-- a major employer in the Central Ohio area including employment of persons with developmental disabilities
+- a major employer in the Central Ohio area including employment support of persons with developmental disabilities

-- a provider of educational, vocational and support services
+- a provider of educational, pre-vocational and support services

 - a funder of organizations working to fulfill the mission of the Board